 Traditionally, pipeline natural gas comes from deep underground wells and it’s often associated with petroleum production.
-Renewable natural gas (RNG), on the other hand, is natural gas derived from organic waste material found in daily life such as food waste, garden and lawn clippings, and animal and plant-based material.
+RNG, on the other hand, is natural gas derived from organic waste material found in daily life such as food waste, garden and lawn clippings, and animal and plant-based material.
 It can also be derived from degradable carbon sources like paper, cardboard and wood.
 The abundance of these materials allows for production of substantial quantities of biogas.
 A study conducted by UC Davis estimates that more than 20 percent of California’s current residential natural gas use can be provided by RNG derived from our state’s existing organic waste alone1.
 In the transportation sector, that’s enough to replace around 20 percent of the fuel used by heavy-duty trucks in the state.
 This can help reduce the need for other fossil-based fuels while boosting our supplies with a locally sourced renewable fuel.
 Looking outside California, the opportunity to produce RNG is vast.
 According to estimates, the United States could produce up to 10 trillion cubic feet of RNG annually by 2030 — that’s more than five times California’s projected natural gas consumption.2

 Green Energy Around-the-Clock

 RNG can be an important renewable energy tool because it is available when consumers need it.
 Wind and solar are intermittent energy sources – meaning the energy isn’t available when the sun isn’t shining and the wind isn’t blowing.
 RNG is available 24 hours per day, seven days a week and can be deployed when and where it is needed through the pipeline network.